awslabs/aws-encryption-sdk-specification/changes/2020-07-15_encryption-context-reserved-prefix/change.md

 The encrypt operation specification will be changed to fail if provided an encryption context containing a key field that begins with the reserved prefix `aws-crypto-`.

+Finally, the default CMM Get Encryption Materials operation will specify that if the encryption context included in the request already contains the `aws-crypto-public-key` key field it MUST fail.
+This is to ensure this key is not overwritten in any uses of the CMM that do not go through the top-level encrypt operation.